grscheller/dotfiles/README.md

 ### Install Into Home Directory

-Run [dotfilesInstall](dotfilesInstall) from the root of cloned repo.
+Run the [dotfilesInstall](bin/dotfilesInstall) POSIX shell script.

 ### Install System Configurations (Arch Linux Only!)

-Run [systemfilesInstall](systemfilesInstall) from the root of cloned repo.
+Run the [systemfilesInstall](bin/systemfilesInstall) Fish shell script as root.

 ### Toggle Installed/Repo Neovim Configs

-Run [grsSwap](grsSwap) to toggle between the installed ~/.config/nvim/lua/grs/ directory and a symlink to the corresponding directory in the dotfiles repo.
+Run the [grsNvimSwap](bin/grsNvimSwap) Fish shell script to toggle between the installed ~/.config/nvim/lua/grs/ directory and a symlink to the corresponding directory in the dotfiles repo.

 ## Repo's purposes is to